 A case in point is the spam botnet Cutwail which sent 51 million emails every minute, contributing up to 46.5% of the entire world’s spam volume in 2009.
 As Cutwail comprises around 1.5 million infected machines, all attempts to shut it down have failed.
 Despite an attempted takedown by the FBI, Europol, and several other law enforcement agencies in 2014, the botnet stays active and is available for rent even today.

 Circling back to ransomware attacks, which we discussed at the beginning of the article, this type of malware encrypts a device’s data and holds it for ransom.
-This way, the hackers can hold entire corporations and even governments hostage, by threatening to delete or expose the data.
-In many cases, the hackers may destroy or leak the data, even if the victim pays up.
+This way, the hackers can hold entire corporations and even governments hostage by threatening to delete or expose the data.
+Hackers may often destroy or leak the data, even if the victim pays up.

 Due to their impact on governmental agencies, telecommunications companies, railroad networks, and hospitals, ransomware assaults make the news regularly.
 The WannaCry attack in May 2017 shut down systems across 150 countries, infecting over 200,000 devices.
 As hackers start working together to pull off bigger heists, ransomware attacks will keep increasing.